ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 parent node is the hash of the combined values of its left and right children (or a stand-in value when one of the children doesn't exist).

-A proof of membership is given by providing the leaf value, along with the value of each copath entry along the search path.
-A proof of non-membership is given by providing an abridged proof of membership that follows the path for the intended search key, but ends either at a stand-in node or a leaf for a different search key.
-In either case, the proof is verified by hashing together the leaf with the copath hash values and checking that the result equals the root hash value of the tree.
+An inclusion proof is given by providing the leaf value, along with the value of each copath entry along the search path.
+A non-inclusion proof is given by providing an abridged inclusion proof that follows the path for the intended search key, but ends either at a stand-in node or a leaf for a different search key.
+In either case, the proof is verified by hashing together the leaf with the copath values and checking that the result equals the root value of the tree.

 ## Combined Tree